ollipal/botafar/docs/source/install.md

 (Remember to check also `python3 --version` and `py --version` if the command above fails)

-If you do not have Python installed or it is too old version, you can install it from [python.org](https://www.python.org/downloads/) or use google for finding other instructions.
+If you do not have Python installed or it is too old version, you can install it from [python.org](https://www.python.org/downloads/).

 ## Installing botafar library